-8 Monitoring and review
+10 Monitoring and review

-This policy is monitored on a day-to-day basis by the Headteacher, who reports to governors on request about the effectiveness of the policy.
+This policy is monitored on a day-to-day basis by the Executive Headteacher and the Associate Headteacher, who reports to governors on request about the effectiveness of the policy.

 This anti-bullying policy is the governors' responsibility, and they review its effectiveness annually.
 They do this by examining the school's anti-bullying logbook, where incidents of bullying are recorded, and by discussion with the Headteacher.
 Governors analyse information for patterns of people, places or groups.
 They look out in particular for racist bullying, or bullying directed at children with disabilities or special educational needs.